VirtualFlyBrain/VFB_2/specs/functional_specs.md

 The point of interst should be manually selectable on either the 3D of 2D views and be maintained in sync (moving the slice view if nessasary).
 In addition adjusting the x,y or z controls will update the point of interest and views accordingly.

-##### Selected
+##### Selected area/point
 a separate subwindow will show all data available for the selecte point of interest this will consist of:
 * any anatomy at this position,
 * any expression pattern / neuron individuals with thresholded expression at this point.
 Although anatomy data should be relatively limited the individuals maybe numourus (if not now then soon) so will require a nested view / tree or some sort to make results easier to interpret.

 Discussion: The point of interest could be a single voxel, a voxel with a fixed radius or of user variable size?
+Is 2D or 3D area selection practicle or useful in a 3D volume?

 #### 2D Slice viewer